Crossing the Drake Passage? Everything You Need to Know!

 Explorer and celebrated Antarctic expedition leader Ernest Shackleton once said, ‘We all have our own white south.’
 The continent exists as an excellent metaphor for personal journeys and contextualizing our human nature.
 The voyage to Antarctica is a real bonding experience for teams of intrepid travelers.

 Experiencing Antarctica and crossing the Drake Passage continues to be a true rite of passage for the avid world explorer.
-If after reading this guide you are ready for a trip of a lifetime, we invite you to join us on the 2041 ClimateForce: Antarctica Expedition in November 2021!
+If after reading this guide you are ready for a trip of a lifetime, we invite you to join us on the 2041 ClimateForce: Antarctica Expedition!
 To learn more about this extraordinary experience, please click HERE.

 I look forward to sailing with you on the open seas!